-Submissions: Each team and its team members may submit only one venture concept to the competition.
+Submissions: Students may be a part of multiple team submissions but can only compete with one team during the Top 25 Finals.
 Initial submissions are due by March 3, 2024 11:59 pm Pacific Time.
 All submissions must be uploaded through the e-Fest submission portal using the links provided.

 Team: Teams should be at least two and no more than five students.

 Repeat Participation: Students may submit in multiple years.
 However, any venture invited as a Top 25 Finalist in e-Fest cannot be resubmitted.
 In other words, prior finalists must submit a new idea or venture.

 Student Enrollment: The competition is for current or recently graduated (no earlier than Fall 2023) undergraduate students.
 Appropriate adjustments will be made for any students from non-US universities that have a different academic calendar.
 However, only undergraduate students may compete (including submitting, presenting their plan, and answering questions from the competition judges).

 Student Involvement: The competition is for student-created and student-managed ventures, including new ventures launched by licensing university technology.

 Be advised by a current undergraduate student faculty member or entrepreneurship center director from a 4-year college or university in North America.

 Play the primary role in developing and leading the business.